kielejocain/NHL_sql/README.md

 Requirements
 ------------

+As I'm relatively new to Unix-based environments, I'll simply preface this install sequence with the fact that I'm running Ubuntu (this works on both 12.04 and 14.04).

 * [Python 2.7+][1] is required for the use of the framework Scrapy.
 Python 3+ is not supported.  `pip` is also assumed for package installation.

 ```
+sudo apt-get update
 sudo apt-get install python-pip
 ```